-Further, global models have been recently developed to incorporate explicitly wetlands CH_4 emissions in dynamic global vegetation models (DGVMs) (e.g. Wania et al., 2010; Riley et al., 2011; Ringeval et al., 2011; Petrescu et al., 2010).
-The strategy used to simulate wetlands CH_4 emissions variant from and DCV(M to another.
-The differences observed in ice-cores during D-O events.
-But the CH_4 emissions model in the global vegetation model (the Sheffield DGVM, called SDGVM hereafter) used in Hopcroft et al. (2011) is relatively simple, and the low sensitivity of SDGVM to climate change is one of the reasons advanced by the authors to explain the mismatch with the ice-core data.
-The scope of the present paper is to perform simulations using the same climate fields from an idealized D-O event as in Hopcroft et al. (2011) but with a processoriented and recently developed wetland emission model, the ORCHIDEE-WET model (Ringeval et al., 2011, 2010).
+To our knowledge, only one bottom-up modelling study (Hopcroft et al., 2011) investigated changes in global wetland CH4 emissions during transient D-O events.
+The results of this study suggest that atmospheric changes driven by modifications of the AMOC induced CH4 variations from natural wetlands that are too small to explain the variation in [CH4] observed in ice-cores during D-O events.
+But the CH4 emission model in the global vegetation model (the Sheffield DGVM, called SDGVM hereafter) used in Hopcroft et al. (2011) is relatively simple, and the low sensitivity of SDGVM to climate change is one of the reasons advanced by the authors to explain the mismatch with the ice-core data.
+The scope of the present paper is to perform simulations using the same climate fields from an idealized D-O event as in Hopcroft et al. (2011) but with a processoriented and recently developed wetland emission model, the ORCHIDEE-WET model (Ringeval et al., 2010, 2011).